nivenly/website/README.md

 Your content goes here.
 ```

-All of our docs are going into English first, but may be
+All of our pages are going into English first, but may be
 translated into other languages.
 To create the file in the correct
 file path:

-1. All documentation files should be in the `content/en/docs`
+1. All content should be in the `content/en`
    parent directory.
-1. In order to create a new doc for the parent level of the
+1. In order to create a new page for the parent level of the
    left navigation panel, then the file should be in
-`content/en/docs/$NEWPARENTDIR/_index.md`
+   `content/en/$NEWPARENTDIR/_index.md`
 1. If you are planning to add sub-items to an existing parent
    level menu item, then it should be in
-`content/en/docs/$EXISTINGPARENTDIR/filename.md`
+   `content/en/$EXISTINGPARENTDIR/filename.md`
 1. Note all `$PARENTDIR` require a minimum of an `_index.md` file.

 The `weight` field determines what order the menu items appear on the
 nav menu.
 By default, all files with the same `weight` are
 alphabetized.
 All files added to the parent nav menu should have a
 `weight: 4` and all sub-items should have a `weight: 20`.
-(See the
-`infrastructure` and `accounts` files for reference.)

-### Contributing to the web site

-As we are migrating to our new site all changes must be
-non-destructive.
-This means that as we move a doc from `DocFile.md`
-in the parent directory the Markdown file must not be deleted as
-part of the migration to minimize breaking existing links until
-all existing documentation is in the community site.

-New documentation pages should be added directly to the Community
-site itself.